-- □ High Speed Rail (HSR): Applicants with planned HSR stations located along "Silicon Valley to Central Valley Line" corridor have included the following in their proposals: - o Multi-modal connectivity to the HSR station area; and - Affordable and mixed-income housing is connected and accessible to the High Speed Rail station area. - Planning Consistency: Applicant has submitted a letter from the local jurisdiction's Planning Department verifying that the TCC Implementation Proposal is consistent with land use designations, building intensity, density, applicable goals, policies and programs, climate adaptation plans, and growth and conservation planning elements. - Basic Environmental Infrastructure: Applicant has submitted documentation of existing access to basic environmental infrastructure (water supply and wastewater services) and long-term operations and maintenance plans, or a developed plan to obtain and maintain basic infrastructure. - Regional Connectivity: Applicant has submitted documentation of existing transit connectivity to regional service hubs and major job centers, or a letter verifying the TCC Proposal will include affordable, clean transportation projects to provide connectivity.
+- High Speed Rail (HSR): Applicants with planned HSR stations located along "Silicon Valley to Central Valley Line" corridor have included the following in their proposals: - o Multi-modal connectivity to the HSR station area; - Affordable and mixed-income housing is connected and accessible to the High Speed Rail station area; and - Support community engagement on station area design and implementation. - Planning Consistency: Applicant has submitted a letter from the local jurisdiction's Planning Department verifying that the TCC Implementation Proposal is consistent with land use designations, building intensity, density, applicable goals, policies and programs, climate adaptation plans, and growth and conservation planning elements. - Basic Environmental Infrastructure: Applicant has submitted documentation of existing access to basic environmental infrastructure (water supply and wastewater services) and long-term operations and maintenance plans, or a developed plan to obtain and maintain basic infrastructure. - Regional Connectivity: Applicant has submitted documentation of existing transit connectivity to regional service hubs and major job centers, or a letter verifying the TCC Proposal will include affordable, clean transportation projects to provide connectivity.

-Implementation Grant Scoring Criteria Summary 10
+Implementation Grant Scoring Criteria Summary 1